Community Response to Covid-19

-Forever Manchester is proud to support hundreds of community groups and organisations in Greater Manchester that have responded to the impact of Covid-19.
+Forever Manchester is proud to support 655 community groups and organisations in Greater Manchester that have responded to the impact of Covid-19.

 From Brandlesholme to Prestwich and from Radcliffe to Ramsbottom, community groups in Bury have been providing significant support for those impacted by Covid-19.

 From Halliwell to Horwich and from Farnworth to Westhoughton, community groups in Bolton have played an integral role to help those affected by Covid-19.

 From Ancoats to Ardwick and from Whalley Range to Wythenshawe, community groups in Manchester have been providing essential support for people affected by Covid-19.

 From Clarkesfield to Hollinwood and from Leesbrook to Werneth, community groups in Oldham have stepped forward to make a difference to those impacted by Covid-19.

 From Castleton to Langley and from Heywood to Wardleworth, community groups in Rochdale have responded to local needs by providing help for those most affected by Covid-19.